Modern Malaysian highway at sunset

 999

-Can I drive with my French license alone?
+Can I drive with my national licence alone?

-No, for a tourist stay, the International Driving Permit is legally required in addition to your original license.
+No. For a tourist stay, an International Driving Permit is legally required in addition to your original licence.

-What is the price of fuel in 2026?
+What is the price of petrol in 2026?

-RON 95 is subsidized for Malaysian citizens.
-As a foreigner, you will often have to pay the market price or use RON 97 (approx. 3.50 - 4.50 RM per liter).
+RON 95 is subsidised for Malaysian citizens.
+As a foreigner, you will often have to pay the market price or use RON 97 (around 3.50 - 4.50 RM per litre).

-Is it difficult to park in Kuala Lumpur?
+Is it hard to park in Kuala Lumpur?

-In shopping malls, it's easy.
+In shopping malls, it is easy.
 On the street, use the JomParking or FlexiParking app to pay for your parking.

 How do speed cameras work?

-Malaysia uses the AWAS (Automatic Awareness Safety System) system.
-Radars are fixed or mobile.
-Fines are sent by mail or verifiable on the MyBayar PDRM portal.
+Malaysia uses the AWAS system (Automatic Awareness Safety System).
+Cameras are either fixed or mobile.
+Fines are sent by post or can be checked on the MyBayar PDRM portal.

-It is the Malaysian demerit point system.
-If you accumulate too many penalty points, your license can be suspended, even if you are a foreign resident.
+It is the Malaysian demerit-point licence system.
+If you rack up too many penalty points, your licence can be suspended, even as a foreign resident.

-Can you rent a motorcycle with a B license?
+Can I rent a motorbike with a car licence?

-No, a specific motorcycle license (Class B or B2) is mandatory.
-Controls are frequent, especially on islands like Langkawi.
+No, a specific motorcycle licence (Class B or B2) is required.
+Checks are frequent, especially on islands such as Langkawi.

 Are the roads safe at night?

-Major highways are well-lit.
-On rural roads, watch out for wildlife and motorcycles without headlights.
+The major highways are well lit.
+On rural roads, watch out for wildlife and motorbikes with no headlights.

 Which apps should I use to navigate?

-Waze is extremely popular as it reports hazards, potholes, and police in real time.
-Google Maps is also very effective.
+Waze is extremely popular because it flags hazards, potholes and police in real time.
+Google Maps also works very well.

-It is not mandatory but customary (2-5 RM) if the service is provided at high-end hotels or restaurants.
+It is not mandatory but customary (2-5 RM) when the service is provided at upmarket hotels or restaurants.

 Can I drive to Singapore or Thailand?

-Yes, but check that your rental contract allows it.
-Specific entry permits (VEP for Singapore) are necessary.
+Yes, but check that your rental agreement allows it.
+Specific entry permits (the VEP for Singapore) are required.

 Ready to hit the road?

-Don't let administrative formalities ruin your trip.
-Prepare for your expatriation or your stay with our complete guides.
+Don't let red tape spoil your trip.
+Prepare for your move or your stay with our complete guides.